Drifter-Supremo/mindful-inkwell-journal/memory-bank/systemPatterns.md

 - All sensitive AI API calls (DeepSeek) are handled server-side via Express backend
 - Vite proxy is used for seamless local development
 - Robust error handling on both frontend and backend
-- System prompt ensures non-rhyming, reflective poetry
+- System prompt ensures non-rhyming, reflective poetry with strict prohibition of dashes
 - Personalized poem presentation with Gorlea signature
 - Removed "AI-Generated Poem" label for a more personal experience